 The Compensation Committee regularly reviews the compensation programs for our NEOs to ensure that they achieve the desired goals of aligning our executive compensation structure with our stockholders' interests and with current market practices.
-This includes establishing performance targets based on our strategic and operating plans.
-We closely monitor the compensation programs and pay levels of executives from other peer pharmaceutical and biopharmaceutical companies of similar size and complexity, so that we may ensure that our compensation programs are within the norm of market practices.
+This includes establishing target goals and objectives based on our strategic and operating plans.
+We closely monitor the compensation programs and pay levels of executives from other peer pharmaceutical and biopharmaceutical companies of similar size, stage of development and complexity, so that we may ensure that our compensation programs are within the norm of market practices.
 This enables us to retain our executive officers in a competitive market for executive talent.